 What is Takt Time?

-"Takt time" is the rate at which you need to complete the production process in order to meet customer demand.
+"Takt time" is the rate at which you must complete productionin order to meet customer demand.

 In German, "takt” means “pulse.”
 Just as your heart rate can speed up or slow down, your company’s takt time can be high or low, compared to customer demand.

-Managers measure takt time to identify and eliminate wasteful over- and underproduction.
-They use this metric to synchronize interdependent processes and increase quality control standards.
-They optimize systems by matching takt time with customer demand to ensure teams and machines waste neither resources nor time.
+Managers measure Takt Time to eliminate over- and underproduction.
+This metric can increase quality control standards.
+Managers optimize systems by matching takt time with customer demand.

 As Henry Ford put it: